viralemergence/virion/README.md

 &nbsp;
 &nbsp;

-#### The Global Virome, in One Network (VIRION) is an atlas of host-virus interactions.
-It is the most comprehensive database of its kind, drawing data from scientific literature and online databases, and is updated regularly, with the aim of being up-to-date, accurate, transparent, and useful for scientific inquiry.
+### The Global Virome, in One Network (VIRION) is an atlas of host-virus interactions.
+#### VIRION is the most comprehensive database of its kind, drawing data from scientific literature and online databases, and is updated regularly, with the aim of being up-to-date, accurate, transparent, and useful for scientific inquiry.
 VIRION is curated by an interdisciplinary team of virologists, ecologists, and data scientists as part of the [Verena Consortium](viralemergence.org).

 # How we built VIRION